 As the story opens, Bert, a jack-of-all trades, introduces us to England in 1910 and the troubled Banks family.
 Young Jane and Michael have sent many a nanny packing before Mary Poppins arrives on their doorstep.
 With patience, kindness, and a little bit of magic, she must teach the family members how to value each other again.
 Mary Poppins takes the children on many magical and memorable adventures and teaches them—and the grown-ups in their lives—that “anything can happen if you let it.”

 CTC veteran Joanna Lewis, seen most recently in last season’s AVENUE Q, will appear in the title role.
 Alex Loyd and Christiana Russell share the role of young Jane Banks, and Charlie Clevenger and Layton Williams likewise appear in alternating performances as her brother, Michael.

-Taylor Williams makes his CTC debut as the good-natured Bert, and James Gienapp and Greer Caldwell appear as the upper-crust George and Winifred Banks.
+Taylor Williams steps into the shoes of the good-natured Bert, and James Gienapp and Greer Caldwell appear as the upper-crust George and Winifred Banks.

 Featured in adult roles are Anne Barbieri, Landon Carpenter, John Echols, Brendon Ferguson, Morgan Giannotti, Dawn Hendrix, Rebecca Henson, Vivian Long, Jennifer Major, Austin Massey, Beth McClary-Wolford, Keenan Pasqua, Lauren Rayhab, Jason Russell, Joshua Shoop, Donel Solomon, Ian Taylor, Sierra Ventura, and Jennifer Arbogast Wilson.